History of Newark, New Jersey: Founding and 18th century

 Newark was granted a royal charter on April 27, 1713.
 It was incorporated on February 21, 1798, by the New Jersey Legislature's Township Act of 1798, as one of New Jersey's initial group of 104 townships.
 During its time as a township, Newark lost significant acreage with two-thirds of its land annexed to form Springfield Township (April 14, 1794), Caldwell Township (February 16, 1798; now known as Fairfield Township), Orange Township (November 27, 1806), Bloomfield Township (March 23, 1812) and Clinton Township (April 14, 1834, remainder reabsorbed by Newark on March 5, 1902).

 The first four settlers built houses at what is now the intersection of Broad Street and Market Street, also known as "Four Corners."

 The total control of the community by the Puritan Church continued until 1733 when Josiah Ogden harvested wheat on a Sunday following a lengthy rainstorm and was disciplined by the Church for Sabbath breaking.
 He left the church and corresponded with Episcopalian missionaries, who arrived to build a church in 1746 and broke up the Puritan theocracy.

 It took 70 years to eliminate the last vestiges of theocracy from Newark, when the right to hold office was finally granted to non-Protestants.

 First Landing Party of the Founders of Newark (1916) and Indian and the Puritan (1916) are two of four public art works created by Gutzon Borglum that are located in Newark commemorating the city's founding.

 In 1747, the College of New Jersey moved from Elizabeth to Newark following the death of school's first president, Jonathan Dickinson.
-The move to Newark was facilitated by Aaron Burr Sr., the successor to Mr. Dickinson, as that is where his parsonage was located.
+The move to Newark was facilitated by Aaron Burr Sr., the successor to Mr. Dickinson, as his parsonage was located in town.
 In 1756, the school moved to Princeton, where it would become Princeton University, because Newark was felt to be too close to New York.

 American Revolution

 During Washington's retreat across New Jersey, General Washington and the Continental Army made camp at Military Park in Newark and General Washington made his headquarters at Eagle Tavern on Broad Street from November 22 to 28, 1776.

-On the night of January 25, 1780, British troops attacking from Manhattan, via a frozen Hudson River, raided Newark and burned down Newark Academy, which was being used as barracks to house Continental Army soldiers, ransacked neighboring homes and killed several people.
+On the night of January 25, 1780, British troops used sleighs to cross a frozen Hudson River from Manhattan to Paulus Hook and marched through Bergen to raid Newark.
+They burned down Newark Academy, which was being used as barracks to house Continental Army soldiers, ransacked neighboring homes and killed several people.
 Over thirty people were captured and taken prisoner back to Manhattan by the British.